timrickaby/timrickaby/README.md

 <br /><br />
 As a designer I've worked agency-side with global brands and in-house with many wonderful SME’s, family businesses, charities and musicians.
 Right now I'm the design manager at leading wool and craft brand West Yorkshire Spinners and I create bespoke work for private clients through my small studio, Modocodo.
 <br /><br />
-I’m also a self-taught developer with a love for technology.
-I’ve built a couple of side projects in PHP and recently released Awesome Exporter – an Adobe InDesign extension written in JavaScript which enables studios and publishers to simplify the delivery of artwork, assets and multi-lingual editorial files.
+I’m also a self-taught developer with a love for technology and code, building side projects in PHP, VB and JavaScript.
+I've recently released 'Awesome Exporter' – an Adobe InDesign extension written in JavaScript which enables studios and content publishers to simplify the delivery of artwork, bulk exports, multi-version assets, and multi-lingual editorial files.
 <br />

 To discuss a project or idea, drop me an email: [hello@modocodo.studio](mailto:hello@modocodo.studio)